How the Jeenie Platform Works

 - You can go ONLINE and OFFLINE anytime you’re ready to take calls, throughout the day and night at your convenience.

-NOTE: Please make sure that whenever you take a call you have sufficient time for it.
+NOTE: Make sure that whenever you take a call you have sufficient time for it.
 You should allow for at least 30 minutes, especially if the call is healthcare-related.

 IMPORTANT: If you do not answer 2 calls in a row within a period of 180 minutes (3 hours), the system automatically takes you OFFLINE.
 When you are ready to accept calls again you will need to go back ONLINE manually by toggling your online/offline switch.